Our Story

 ---Thank you!
 Shannon

-Happy planet: In 2019 I reaffirmed a mission to use majority secondhand materials to create machinemachine products.
+Happy planet: In 2019 I reaffirmed a mission to use majority secondhand materials to create machinemachine handmade products.
 This means most of our garments, accessories, and home goods are made with vintage, upcycled, and donated fabrics and raw materials.
-I'm happy to say I'm no longer buying ANY new fabric.
+I'm happy to say I'm no longer buying ANY new fabric to sew with.

 Our Studio + Storefront